2026 Memorial Tournament odds, picks: Surprising predictions by golf model that's nailed 17 majors

 2026 Memorial Tournament predictions

-Another surprise: The model is high on Russell Henley, despite him being a +3000 longshot.
+Another surprise: The model is high on Russell Henley at +2000.
 Henley just collected his sixth PGA victory on Sunday, winning a playoff over Eric Cole at the Charles Schwab Challenge.
 He has three other top 10s on the season, including at the Masters, and Cole impressed in his last visit to Muirfield.
 He placed fifth at this tournament in 2025 as his unparalleled precision off the tee makes him a great fit for this course.
 Muirfield is the fourth-longest course on the PGA Tour schedule, and Henley leads the tour in driving accuracy percentage.
 Thus, you can always count on Henley to put himself in a great second-shot position on the long fairways Muirfield offers.
 See who else to pick here.

 New to sports trading?
 Visit our Kalshi promo code review to see their latest offers and get started.